beeva-albertorincon/beeva-poc-minpy/README.md

 * **CPU** Performance: **0.004746** s/iter
 * **GPU** Performance: **7.868544** s/iter
 ###### RGB to Gray example
-Even for embarrassing parallel tasks.
-If you are IO bounded and not CPU bounded, you could get no advantages by using GPU.
+Even for embarrassing parallel tasks, if you are IO bounded and not CPU bounded, you could get no advantages by using GPU.

 ```python